What is thyroid disease?

 The thyroid gland, situated in the front of the neck, is responsible for producing thyroid hormones which control our metabolism.

 Common symptoms of an underactive thyroid gland - known as hypothyroidism are:

-Hypothyroidism is commonly the end result of autoimmune disease, usually Hashimoto's thyroiditis or due to shrinkage or degeneration in the thyroid gland due to aging or poor nutrition.
+Hypothyroidism is commonly the end result of autoimmune disease, usually Hashimoto's thyroiditis.
+See my book 'Healing Autoimmune Disease'.
+It can also be due to shrinkage or degeneration in the thyroid gland due to aging or poor nutrition.

 Various ways of treating an underactive thyroid gland